nslee333/dev-folder/notes_template.md

     - Refactor CSS, put css classes with each other parent => child => etc.
     - Label and Group all state hooks.

 [Completed]:

 [Medium-term]:
+- Use TDD,
+  - Unit tests in parallel, client and server side.

 [ImmediateTasks]:

 [Working]: